 Experience shows no problems with rainwater flowing onto the engine block, valve covers, battery, manifolds, etc. - after all many people frequently wash their engine!
-The only need to divert rainwater is if it flows directly onto the distributor, alternator or open air cleaner (hot rod type, often on a carburetored engine).
+The only need to divert rainwater is if it flows directly onto the distributor, alternator or open air cleaner.